jc0b/bsc.jc0b.computer/content/about.md

 ## How did you make this site?

 The content itself is stored on GitHub.
-I use [Travis-CI](travis-ci.com), which is free with the [Github Student Developer Pack](https://education.github.com/pack), to compile the static HTML files with [Hugo](https://gohugo.io) and then use [`rsync`](https://en.wikipedia.org/wiki/Rsync) to send them to my webserver.
+I use [Travis-CI](travis-ci.com), which is free with the [Github Student Developer Pack](https://education.github.com/pack), to compile the static HTML files with [Hugo](https://gohugo.io) and then use [`rsync`](https://en.wikipedia.org/wiki/Rsync) to send the generated files to my webserver.

 My `.travis.yml` (the configuration file for Travis) looks a little like this:
 ``` yaml